Far-World-Labs/Verblets/src/verblets/to-object/README.md

-# to-object - JSON parsing with validation
+# to-object - JSON repair and validation

-This JavaScript module is designed to validate JSON data against provided JSON Schemas.
-It makes use of the [Ajv](https://ajv.js.org/) library for schema validation and [chatGPT](https://github.com/openai/gpt-3) to handle error prompts.
+This module is designed to take JSON results from ChatGPT calls, which can often be imperfect or malformed, and repair them to create valid JSON.
+If a JSON Schema is provided, the module also validates the repaired JSON against it.
+This process ensures that the JSON data is both well-formed and conforms to the expected structure.

 ## Features

+- Automatic repair of malformed JSON data returned by ChatGPT.
-- Validate JSON data against JSON schemas.
+- Validation of repaired JSON data against provided JSON Schemas using the [Ajv](https://ajv.js.org/) library.
-- Provide detailed error logs when JSON parsing or validation fails.
+- Recursive repair attempts through internal calls to ChatGPT for particularly stubborn cases.
-- Retry JSON parsing and validation with chatGPT when an error occurs.
+- Detailed error handling and validation messages
-- Custom ValidationError class for detailed error handling.
+- Custom ValidationError class for understanding where the returned JSON fails to meet the schema.

 ## Installation